Interactive Visual Reasoning under Uncertainty: Conclusion and Discussion

-Concluding this manuscript is not the end, but rather the beginning of our pursuit of an intelligent agent that can learn and think like people in the scientific setting.
-With today's agents catastrophically failing in this problem, how do humans, even very young children, successfully complete this task of scientific nature without formal scientific training?
+Measuring performance and concluding this manuscript is not the end but rather the beginning of our pursuit of an intelligent agent who can learn and think like people when handling uncertainty during the interaction.
+With today's agents catastrophically failing in this problem, how do humans, even very young children, successfully resolve uncertainty in the world around them without specific training?
 What role does training from nurture play in the process?
 And how to incubate an artificial agent with this ability through interaction with the environment?
-With many questions unanswered, we hope this preliminary work would motivate further research.
+With many questions unanswered, we hope this preliminary work will motivate further research.